Betting on boxing can be exciting, but it’s important to know what you are doing before putting money down.

 Conversely, someone who is 18-5 but has fought top-tier boxers might have a better shot in a tough match.

 Recent form matters a lot.
-If a fighter is on a streak, especially against good competition, I take that into account.
+If a fighter is on a streak, especially against good competition, we take that into account.

 Consider fight styles and matchups